 Domestic shipping: Free shipping is normally included with devices.

-Domestic shipping: Normally delivered within three (3) FedEx business days (Mon-Fri) by 4:30pm for businesses and by 8:00pm for residences.
+Domestic shipping: Normally delivered within two to five (2-5) UPS business days (Mon-Fri) by 4:30pm for businesses and by 8:00pm for residences.

-International shipping: Normally delivered within five (5) FedEx business days (Mon-Fri) by 4:30pm for businesses and by 8:00pm for residences.
+International shipping: Normally delivered within five (5) UPS business days (Mon-Fri) by 4:30pm for businesses and by 8:00pm for residences.

 Please note that shipping arrival dates are best estimates.
-OrthoPets is not responsible for delays incurred by FedEx or other 3rd party shippers.
+OrthoPets is not responsible for delays incurred by UPS or other 3rd party shippers.

 OrthoPets is not responsible for weather delays, pandemics, and other factors out of our control.